aproposorg/KV260-PYNQ-tutorial/README.md

 # Setup C design golden reference

-Our aim to to port a C function into HLS styled C in Vitis HLS.
-First, we need setuo golden reference by obtaining the C function output.
+We aim to port a C function into HLS styled C in Vitis HLS.
+First, we need set uopgolden reference by obtaining the C function output.

-The C function will process the corrolation between two given signals namely ``iSignal`` and ``qSignal``.
-The calculation involve simple addtion and multiplication.
+The C function will process the correlation between two given signals namely ``iSignal`` and ``qSignal``.
+The calculation involves simple addition and multiplication.

 As we can see, two signal
 ```c